 The biggest change occurred in 2018 when The European Securities and Markets Authority (ESMA) enforced leverage caps throughout the EU region to 30:1.
 In 2019, individual EU countries implemented their own version of these leverage cap guidelines.
 The most recent change has been in Singapore, where the Monetary Authority of Singapore (MAS) reduced maximum leverage from 500:1 to 200:1 in 2019.

 Up until now, forex traders in Australia could access leverage up to 500:1 when trading under a retail investor account.
 When trading forex and CFDs with high leverage, both gains and losses are magnified.
 For example, if a trader deposits $10,000 and enters a trade with 500:1 leverage, the value of the position will equate to $5,000,000.
 Furthermore, trading costs also increase with leverage as they are calculated on the total value of an open position.

-ASIC has confirmed that gong forwards, retail traders will be offered a maximum leverage of 30:1.
+ASIC has confirmed that going forwards, retail traders will be offered maximum leverage of 30:1.

 A capital requirement enforced by many financial authorities around the world (including ASIC) is separating client funds from company funds.
 Segregated accounts ensure traders’ account balances are not used as operational capital, as well as offering protection of trading balances (up to a specified amount) if a broker were to become insolvent.

 Australian brokers are now required by law to close out one or more open positions if a client’s trading account balance falls below 50% of the total margin requirements of all open positions.